bloominstituteoftechnology/node-auth1-project/README.md

 #### 2C - Endpoints

-Authentication will be tracked using sessions and cookies.
+[x]Authentication will be tracked using sessions and cookies.
 See `api/server.js` for more instructions.
+[x] - installed bcrypt on the server in server.js

 Write the following endpoints.
 The first one belongs inside `api/users/users-router.js` and the rest inside `api/auth/auth-router.js`: